gravestench/dark-magic/pkg/services/lua/README.md

 __________

-However, implementors of the following interface methods are invoked by the lua service indirectly whenever the service is added or removed from the runtime.
+However, implementors of the following interface methods are invoked by the lua service indirectly whenever the service is added or removed from the servicemesh.
 ```golang
 type UsesLuaEnvironment interface {
     ExportToLua(state *lua.LState)